Cost and Aid Timeline Updates for Fall 2021

 Special Provision for Books and Supplies

-By the seventh day of a payment period, upon request Pell Grant-eligible students may obtain books and supplies required for the payment period through a bookstore voucher if:
+By the seventh day of a payment period, upon request Pell Grant-eligible students may obtain books and supplies required for the payment period through a bookstore gift card if:

 - Ten days before the beginning of the payment period, the student meets all the student eligibility requirements.
 (Note: A student who has not completed the verification process, has an unresolved “C” code on the SAR, or has unresolved conflicting information is not covered by this provision.) and